Which of the following structures is found in both prokaryotic an... | Channels for Pearson+

 1

-Identify the structures listed in the problem: mitochondria, chloroplasts, nucleus, and ribosomes.
-Note that mitochondria, chloroplasts, and nucleus are membrane-bound organelles.
+Identify the structures listed in the problem: Nucleus, Ribosomes, Mitochondria, and Chloroplasts.

-Recall that prokaryotic cells do not have membrane-bound organelles, so they do not contain mitochondria, chloroplasts, or a nucleus.
+Recall that the nucleus is a membrane-bound organelle found only in eukaryotic cells, not in prokaryotic cells.

-Understand that ribosomes are the cellular structures responsible for protein synthesis and are found in both prokaryotic and eukaryotic cells.
-They are not membrane-bound, which allows them to be present in prokaryotic cells.
+Understand that mitochondria and chloroplasts are also membrane-bound organelles, present only in eukaryotic cells.

-Conclude that ribosomes are the structure found in both prokaryotic and eukaryotic cells, as they are essential for protein synthesis in all living organisms.
+Recognize that ribosomes are the only structure listed that are found in both prokaryotic and eukaryotic cells, as they are essential for protein synthesis in all living cells.

 Watch next